-The poverty-stricken and the privileged are physically separated, with the rich quite literally placed above the poor.
+The poverty-stricken and the privileged are physically separated by the height of these buildings, with the rich quite literally placed above the poor.
 The ones in the skyscrapers and penthouses can choose to look out across the city instead of down at the down-trodden, consciously or unconsciously ignoring the fact that there’s an entire world of people struggling to survive at their feet.

 For lunch we all sat down with Joanie and had a discussion about the issue of poverty and how P&P comes into play.

 Peachtree & Pine is what’s known as a low barrier shelter.
-All you need to sleep there is a TB test, which can be done on site.
+They only require a TB test, which can be done on site.
 It’s the last resort option for most people; it’s where they go when they can’t take the cold anymore.

-There was a man who came in because he had a felony and could not find a job.
-The reason he had that felony was because he knowingly wrote a bad check in order to get arrested.
-Once he was arrested and put in prison, he had warmth and shelter.
-But now that he’s out, he’s not able to find a job due to his felon status.
+There was a man who came in because he was a felon and thus could not find a job.
+The reason he was convicted was that he knowingly wrote a bad check in order to get arrested.
+Prison was access to shelter and at least two meals a day.
+But now that he’s out, he’s not able to find a job due to his status as an “offender.”
 And at that point, Peachtree & Pine is the only place left to go.

 We’d heard rumors that it was closing, but when we asked Joanie, she laughed and said, “Well wouldn’t Mayor Reed want that!”

 P&P is entirely funded by donations and run by volunteers.
-Apparently their government funding has been cut and the government was working to shut the facility down completely.
+Their government funding has been cut completely and the city of Atlanta was actually working to shut the facility down completely.
 Joanie admitted that the conditions of the shelter were problematic; housing 500 men in one poorly renovated building is no joke.

 “We have problems, but we’re not going to be able to improve our programs without funding.
 And without improving our programs, we can’t get funding.
 It’s a vicious cycle.”

 It’s her belief that the government wants the city to be torn down because of its less than affluent appearance.
-The rundown building with its congregation of shady characters doesn’t exactly scream tourist attraction, and the mayor is worried that the existence of P&P is reducing the revenue coming into the ATL.
+The rundown building with its congregation of people experiencing homelessness right outside right at the heart of downtown Atlanta, is a problem for making a profit.

 “Renovating would fix that problem.
 If only we had a bit of funding…”

-Where is he expecting the hundreds of people that are housed there to go?
-He’s already outlawed sleeping outside at night.
+Where is the mayor expecting the hundreds of people that are housed here to go?
+It’s already illegal to sleep outside.
 The rest of the shelters are at full capacity.
-Does he just expect them to disappear?
+Does he just expect these people to disappear?

 Sweeping the crumbs under the rug only attracts more ants.
 Don’t let this be someone else’s problem.
 I urge you to advocate for Peachtree & Pine!
 Send letters, overwhelming the mayor’s office with our collective voices.
 Volunteer there, or donate whenever and whatever you can.
-These people deserve a place to sleep at night, and whatever the situation of P&P may be right now, Joanie is an incredible and passionate woman who will turn it all around with a bit of extra funding.
+These people deserve a place to sleep at night, and whatever the situation of P&P may be right now, the people who work there are incredibly passionate and will be able to turn it all around with a bit of extra money.

 After bidding Joanie goodbye and good luck, we headed off to Central Night Shelter, which was right above the OAC.
 Central is a winter shelter, providing shelter for the men in the program from November to April.

 Before dinner, one of the residents volunteered to say grace.
 He thanked God for the food on the table, a roof over his head and the strength required to work through these trying times.
-It amazed me how he was still able to count his blessings, even though he was experiencing homelessness.
-That even though it’s just about the toughest thing to go through psychologically, he was still thankful and hopeful.
+It amazed me how he was still able to count his blessings, even though he was in what many would see as a hopeless situation.

 “Neuroscience.
 I want to be a doctor.”